-Who Wins, Who Loses With Senate Health Care Bill
+CHART: Who Wins, Who Loses With Senate Health Care Bill

 But Medicaid has been eating up an ever-larger share of federal spending.
 The Senate Republicans' plan puts a lid on that by rolling back the Obama-era expansion of the program and then granting states a set amount of money for each person enrolled.
 They also want to start to change the way the federal government calculates payments to the states starting in 2025, which will reduce the federal government's contribution to the states.

-"The Medicaid cuts are even more Draconian that the House bill was, though they take effect more gradually than the House bill did," Pearson says.
+"The Medicaid cuts are even more draconian that the House bill was, though they take effect more gradually than the House bill did," Pearson says.
 "So we're going to see very significant reductions in coverage in Medicaid and big cuts in federal funding that will result in significant budget gaps for states."

 Several Republican senators have already said they oppose the bill, at least as of now.
 Senate leaders are aiming for a vote before July 4.